RitzyKingS/Project/Online BookStore/Readme.md

 ## Basic Usages

-After downloading the Project File, you can simply edit the HTML and CSS files from the ` ` folder.
+After downloading the Project File, you can simply edit the HTML and CSS files from the `Online Book Store ` folder.

 ## License

 Copyright (c) 2016 - Present, Designed & Developed by RitzyKingS

-**Code License:** Released under the [MIT](https://github.com/RitzyKingS/Project/new/main/Online%20BookStore/) license.
+**Code License:** Released under the [MIT](https://github.com/RitzyKingS/Project/blob/main/LICENSE) license.

 **Image license:** The images are only for demonstration purposes.
 They have their license, we don't have permission to share those images.

 ## Contact